Nathaniel Scher: “Virtual reality and the metaverse will have a considerable impact on health”

 A therapeutic aim is also envisaged.
 This is the case of patients prone to phobias such as vertigo.
 Today, thanks to a virtual reality headset, they can find themselves on top of tall buildings.
 In this way, their fears are gradually dealt with.
 In The Lancetan article notably reports the optimistic conclusions of this cognitive-behavioral therapy.

 Still using a virtual reality headset, we imagined an immersion in a first radiotherapy session.
-As a rule, as this takes place several weeks after the prescription, it promotes anxiety in patients.
+As a rule, as this takes place several weeks following the prescription, it promotes anxiety in patients.
 In order to help them project themselves, the Rafaël Institute has developed a helmet for this purpose with the assistance of Dassault Systèmes.
 However, although innovative, these different systems are still in their infancy.

 Which technological advancements do you think hold the most promise for the healthcare industry?

 In my opinion, virtual reality and the metaverse will have a considerable impact on the field of health within the next ten or twenty years.
-Not only for the education of the patient but also for the training of the medical profession, these advances could impose themselves as revolutions.
+Not only for the education of the patient but also for the training of the medical profession, these advances might impose themselves as revolutions.

 However, certain technologies that are already effective are already part of an optimized care process for the patient.
 In order to reduce the side effects of radiotherapy, the Rafaël Institute and the Hartmann Institute provide infrared light treatments to patients during their sessions.
 Photobiomodulation by LED, its scientific name, thus tends to attenuate the phenomenon of radio-epithelitis.
 These skin irritations due to radiation particularly affect people with breast cancer.
 Similarly, people treated for ENT cancers endure the appearance of kinds of mouth ulcers inducing pain and, consequently, difficulty eating.
 Very little practiced in France, light therapy is actively proving its worth and some sessions are beginning to be reimbursed by Social Security.
 Publishing articles on these advances in scientific journals is therefore essential to make this known, and we are committed to sticking to it.